andres-pulecio/confluences-migration/README.md

 # CONFLUENCES PAGE DATA FETCHER
 Script to extract tinyurls

-In this repository are various scripts that have helped in the epic [38911 Confluence migration](https://dev.azure.com/anthologyinc-cio/Anthology%20IT/_workitems/edit/38911)

 This repository contains two Python scripts that will help you interact with the Confluence platform and save web pages using Selenium.

 ## Requirements